grdwyer/Kuka_iiwa_ROS2_Driver/README.md

     --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
     iiwa_fri_driver:latest
 ```
-The container needs to be privileged to run as it needs access to the USB, the user added also needs to be in dialout and sudo.
 This should be logging your host user in the container, mounting your home directory within the image and other things like x server info and sudo access.
-The other perk of this is your ssh keys are hopefully in `~/.ssh` so you can then push your changes.

-if you are going to use this container for a while then give it name with: `--name iiwa_fri_stack_dev`

-Lastly the repo has been added in the docker process and is owned by root so the user id you've added won't be able to use it.
+The repo has been added in the docker process and is owned by root so the user id you've added won't be able to use it.
-Change ownership to the user with
+Change ownership of the workspace to the user with:
 `sudo chown -R $UID /dev_ws/`